Advice From Your Future Self: An Exercise That Can Change Your Life

 • Are you fulfilled and proud?
 Or do you have some regrets?

-Take a few minutes and write the answers to these questions, and anything else meaningful about this future version of yourself.
+Take a few minutes and write the answers to these questions.

 Now it’s time to get that advice from the future you: